Free NLP Training - Can NLP be learnt for free and if so where?

 Other groups are run simply to allow NLP 'celebs' to provide taster sessions for their seminars.

 If you're in the market for an NLP seminar, these sessions can be interesting, but usually the amount you learn will be limited because the facilitator is giving a taster, hoping you will sign up for the full seminar - this isn't really free NLP training.
+The best thing about these kind of groups is that they allow you to meet other people interested in NLP.

 A good practice group should, in my opinion, have a good mix of skill levels so that you can practice with people who know more than you do, and work with inexperienced people too.
 Once you've got a little experience, working with novices is a good way to practice for working with clients.
 Working with people who know the techniques tends to be easy because they can access the information you want easily and know what you meant to ask them, even if you weren't specific.
-Working only with experience people can give you a false sense of your own abilities.
+Working only with experienced people can give you a false sense of your own abilities.

 It is also preferable if sessions are run by different members of the group rather than a single facilitator every session.
+Different NLP Practitioners tend to develop different styles and its a good idea to see as many different practitioners in action as possible.

 Free NLP Resources Online

 There are many online NLP resources, many of which offer some free NLP training, or useful free information on NLP.
 A simple search using google will provide thousands of NLP articles and exercises by some well-known, and some not so well-known NLP practitioners, allowing you to pick and choose exactly which NLP techniques you wish to experiment with.
+Hopefully the information on PlanetNLP should keep you learning for a long time.

-But, in the long run, once you've tried a few techniques and found that they work for you, you'll probably decide you want to learn more.
+But, in the long run, once you've tried a few techniques and found that they work for you, you'll probably decide you want to learn more, and learn in a good practice environment.

-In this case, if cost in an issue, find a local practice group.
+In this case, if cost in an issue,find a local practice group.

 Once you get to know a few people, you'll know if the group is for you, and you should be able to learn quite a bit before deciding whether to take the next step.
+Chances are that if you're serious about your NLP learning, you've decide on an NLP Training in the end.